 "Something bothering you?"
-"I think I forgot to do something, but I don't know what."
+Stephanie blinked, Mom didn't miss anything.
+"I think I forgot to do something, but I don't remember what."
 "Hmmm," Mom stood and set her bowl on the sink.
 On her way back, she stopped and pressed her palm against Stephanie's forehead.
 "You're a bit warm."
 Moving to the side of the table, Mom pulled out the adjacent chair and sat.
 "Sweetie, feel my head."
 Stephanie felt the heat before her hand made contact.
 "Mom, you're burning up."
 "It's normal when I'm in withdrawal."
 She didn't add anything else.

 "Oh," then she got it.
 "You think I got the bond?"
 "Uh, huh.
 Close your eyes and think about Romeo.
 Imagine he's kissing you goodnight.
 Feel his arms around you."
 Last night was easy to remember.
 Although, the exact memory wasn't one she'd like her mother to know about.
 "Okay," she reported.
 "Now, how do you feel?"
 A fog she hadn't noticed, lifted, and her thoughts cleared.
 "Better."
 The difference was more than she wanted to admit.
 "I'm sorry, sweetie, but I think you got it now."
 If she concentrated, Stephanie could feel the distraction settle into place when her thoughts drifted.
 For example, when she watched her mother steal a piece of her toast.
-The condition reversed in a snap once she focused on him.
-With a little practice, she learned to keep things balanced.
-If this was the beginning of the bond...what's it like for Mom?
+The condition reversed in a snap once she focused on Jason.
+With a little practice, she could keep a memory of him tucked to the side.
+If this was just the beginning of the bond...what's it like for Mom?
 "Do you have to think about Gene all the time?" asked Stephanie.